Cristiano Ronaldo and Lionel Messi have plenty of records already, but there are a few more targets to aim for.

 Highest number of teams scored for in the UEFA Champions League: 6 – Zlatan Ibrahimović (Ajax, Juventus, Internazionale, Barcelona, Milan, Paris Saint-Germain)

 Ronaldo is unique in having scored in UEFA Champions League finals for two different winning clubs – Manchester United in 2008, and Madrid in 2014 and 2017.
-The luckless Velibor Vasović is the only player to register in European Cup finals for two different losing clubs, Partizan in 1966 and Ajax in 1969.
-Ronaldo's summer move to Juventus put him in line to match Clarence Seedorf's unique achievement of winning the competition with three different clubs.
+The luckless Velibor Vasović is the only player to register in European Cup finals in two different losing causes: Partizan in 1966 and Ajax in 1969.
+Ronaldo's summer move to Juventus put him in line to replicate Clarence Seedorf's unique feat of winning the competition with three different clubs.